dotnet/AspNetCore.Docs/aspnetcore/security/authentication/social/social-without-identity.md

 Setting the app's `DefaultScheme` to <xref:Microsoft.AspNetCore.Authentication.Cookies.CookieAuthenticationDefaults.AuthenticationScheme?displayProperty=nameWithType> ("Cookies") configures the app to use Cookies as the default scheme for these extension methods.
 Setting the app's <xref:Microsoft.AspNetCore.Authentication.AuthenticationOptions.DefaultChallengeScheme> to <xref:Microsoft.AspNetCore.Authentication.Google.GoogleDefaults.AuthenticationScheme?displayProperty=nameWithType> ("Google") configures the app to use Google as the default scheme for calls to `ChallengeAsync`. `DefaultChallengeScheme` overrides `DefaultScheme`.
 See <xref:Microsoft.AspNetCore.Authentication.AuthenticationOptions> for more properties that override `DefaultScheme` when set.

-In *Program.cs*, call <xref:Microsoft.AspNetCore.Builder.AuthAppBuilderExtensions.UseAuthentication%2A> and <xref:Microsoft.AspNetCore.Builder.AuthorizationAppBuilderExtensions.UseAuthorization%2A> before request-handling middleware such as <xref:Microsoft.AspNetCore.Builder.RazorPagesEndpointRouteBuilderExtensions.MapRazorPages%2A>.
+In *Program.cs*, call <xref:Microsoft.AspNetCore.Builder.AuthAppBuilderExtensions.UseAuthentication%2A> and <xref:Microsoft.AspNetCore.Builder.AuthorizationAppBuilderExtensions.UseAuthorization%2A>.
 This middleware combination sets the <xref:Microsoft.AspNetCore.Http.HttpContext.User%2A?displayProperty=nameWithType> property and runs the Authorization Middleware for requests:

 :::code language="csharp" source="social-without-identity/samples/6.x/SocialWithoutIdentitySample/Program.cs" id="snippet_UseAuthentication" highlight="4-5":::